-PREREQUISITE: no office referrals, no violation of good conduct policy, good attendance (minimal absences & tardies), teacher/staff recommendation MAXIMUM ENROLLMENT: determined each semester
+PREREQUISITE: no office referrals, no violation of good conduct policy, good attendance (minimal absences & tardies), teacher approval MAXIMUM ENROLLMENT: 25

-This course will involve one-to-one or small group mentoring/tutoring within an elementary or 5/6th grade classroom.
-The high school Mustang Mentor will work with a student or students with guidance from the classroom teacher or supervisor.
-The focus of this class will be on assisting younger students with academic assistance behavior/emotional control and overall support.
-The goals of the course are to help younger students improve grades, improve learning attitudes, demonstrate better responsibility, develop self-motivation, work well with peers and staff, increase self-esteem and prepare for the next grade level.
-Skills needed to be successful in this class: patience, persistence, dependability, consistency, ability to communicate well, ability to role model positive learning skills and techniques.
-Exceptional communication and attendance is a high priority for this course.
-Specific expected outcomes: enhance ability to work with and relate to younger students, strengthen ability to communicate with others, learn techniques to assist and motivate younger students.
-Career Pathways: education, social services, human services, juvenile justice, counseling, psychology, sociology.
+This course will involve one-on-one or small group mentoring/tutoring within a preschool, elementary, or middle school classroom.
+Working in a Life Skills classroom is also an option for this course with special acceptance from a life skills instructor.
+The Mustang Mentor will work with a student or students with guidance from the classroom teacher or supervisor.
+The focus of the course will be to develop skills in interaction.
+The goals of the course are to help younger students improve grades, improve learning attitudes, demonstrate responsibility, develop self-motivation and confidence, work well with peers and staff, increase self-esteem, and prepare for the next grade level.
+Skills needed to be successful in this class: patience, responsibility, persistence, reliability, consistency, ability to communicate well, take initiative, interact strongly and to role model positive learning skills and techniques.
+Exceptional attendance and communication are high priorities for this course.
+Specific expected outcomes: enhance ability to work with and relate to younger students, strengthen ability to communicate with others, learn and develop techniques to assist and motivate younger students, strengthen ability to take initiative and to be assertive.
+Career pathways: Education, Social Services, Human Services, Counseling, Psychology, and Sociology.
+Students may enroll in Mustang Mentoring one period per semester and may take the course more than once.